FlowFuse/website/src/blog/2023/08/dashboard-community-update.md

 ### Template (<a href="https://flowforge.github.io/flowforge-nr-dashboard/nodes/widgets/ui-template.html" target="_blank">docs</a>)

-Steve has been doing some increddible work on the new `ui-template` widget.
+Steve has been doing some incredible work on the new `ui-template` widget.
 This widget allows you to create your own custom components using raw HTML, but also works with any of the components in the [Vuetify](https://vuetifyjs.com/en/components/all/) component library.
 It's a powerful tool that will enable users to be creative with their own widgets that are not currently available with the standard set of widgets.

 ![Examples of ui-template](https://flowforge.github.io/flowforge-nr-dashboard/assets/ui-template.9d278589.png)